 Your Indoor Plant Toolkit

-Hand Fork - use this to break up soil when fertilizing or adding compost to the soil
+Hand Fork - A tool shaped like a fork used to break up soil when fertilizing or adding compost.

-Hand rake - used just like the hand fork but has more prongs for easier soil breaking on wide surfaces
+Hand rake - Similar to the hand fork but has more prongs for easier soil breaking on wider surfaces.

-Moisture Sensor Meter - This helps you to know the moisture level of your potting media and thus the amount of water you would need to use for the next watering session.
+Moisture Sensor Meter - Takes out the guess work of knowing the moisture level of your potting media and thus the amount of water you would need to use for the next watering session.

 Conditions for Growing Plants

-Plants usually have basic needs that must be met for them to thrive.
-Just like humans, if these needs are not met, there will be much deficiency in growth and functions in the plant leading to diseases and malfunctions.
+Just like humans, plants need some basic needs in order for them to thrive and grow to their full potential.
+If these needs are not met, there may be some deficiency in growth and functions in the plant and may ultimately lead to diseases, pest or even death.
 These factors affect both above and below ground (soils or growing media) environments.

 The essential things that a plant needs to grow are: